AdobeDocs/experience-platform.en/help/access-control/flac/overview.md

 [!DNL Destinations] are pre-built integrations with destination platforms that allow for the seamless activation of data from Platform.
 You can use destinations to activate your known and unknown data for cross-channel marketing campaigns, email campaigns, targeted advertising, and many other use cases.

-As an administrator, you can use field level access control functionalities to:
+As an administrator, you can use attribute-based access control functionalities to:

 * Configure user access to view specific segments in the activation process, based on role, permissions, and labels;
   * In the activation process, users may be required to select segments they want to activate to a destination.
 As an administrator, you can provision users in your organization to only see segments that are labelled with labels that users have access to, and segments that do not contain any labels.